Federated Hermes, Inc. (NYSE:FHI) Shares Sold by Twinbeech Capital LP

-Twinbeech Capital LP lessened its stake in shares of Federated Hermes, Inc. (NYSE:FHI) by 31.7% in the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+Twinbeech Capital LP decreased its holdings in Federated Hermes, Inc. (NYSE:FHI) by 31.7% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The fund owned 13,186 shares of the company’s stock after selling 6,129 shares during the period.
-Twinbeech Capital LP’s holdings in Federated Hermes were worth $381,000 as of its most recent filing with the Securities & Exchange Commission.
+Twinbeech Capital LP’s holdings in Federated Hermes were worth $381,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
-Neo Ivy Capital Management raised its holdings in Federated Hermes by 13.9% in the 3rd quarter.
-Neo Ivy Capital Management now owns 3,539 shares of the company’s stock valued at $76,000 after acquiring an additional 432 shares during the last quarter.
-Van ECK Associates Corp raised its holdings in Federated Hermes by 41.3% in the 3rd quarter.
-Van ECK Associates Corp now owns 1,738 shares of the company’s stock valued at $37,000 after acquiring an additional 508 shares during the last quarter.
-Northwest Investment Counselors LLC raised its holdings in Federated Hermes by 6.6% in the 4th quarter.
-Northwest Investment Counselors LLC now owns 13,000 shares of the company’s stock valued at $376,000 after acquiring an additional 800 shares during the last quarter.
-O Shares Investment Advisers LLC raised its holdings in Federated Hermes by 6.6% in the 4th quarter.
-O Shares Investment Advisers LLC now owns 17,255 shares of the company’s stock valued at $498,000 after acquiring an additional 1,065 shares during the last quarter.
-Finally, ETF Managers Group LLC raised its holdings in Federated Hermes by 9.8% in the 4th quarter.
-ETF Managers Group LLC now owns 14,723 shares of the company’s stock valued at $418,000 after acquiring an additional 1,308 shares during the last quarter.
-Hedge funds and other institutional investors own 79.06% of the company’s stock.
+A number of other hedge funds have also added to or reduced their stakes in the business.
+Jane Street Group LLC raised its holdings in Federated Hermes by 65.3% in the 4th quarter.
+Jane Street Group LLC now owns 16,841 shares of the company’s stock valued at $487,000 after acquiring an additional 6,655 shares during the last quarter.
+S&T Bank grew its stake in shares of Federated Hermes by 3.0% in the 4th quarter.
+S&T Bank now owns 78,558 shares of the company’s stock valued at $2,270,000 after buying an additional 2,301 shares during the period.
+Morgan Stanley grew its stake in shares of Federated Hermes by 2.3% in the 4th quarter.
+Morgan Stanley now owns 352,281 shares of the company’s stock valued at $10,177,000 after buying an additional 7,967 shares during the period.
+Neo Ivy Capital Management grew its stake in shares of Federated Hermes by 119.3% in the 4th quarter.
+Neo Ivy Capital Management now owns 7,762 shares of the company’s stock valued at $224,000 after buying an additional 4,223 shares during the period.
+Finally, Guggenheim Capital LLC purchased a new stake in shares of Federated Hermes in the 4th quarter valued at approximately $214,000.
+Institutional investors own 79.06% of the company’s stock.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, February 12th.
-Investors of record on Friday, February 5th were given a dividend of $0.27 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, February 12th.
+Shareholders of record on Friday, February 5th were given a $0.27 dividend.
 The ex-dividend date was Thursday, February 4th.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 3.47%.
-Federated Hermes’s payout ratio is currently 40.15%.
+This represents a $1.08 annualized dividend and a yield of 3.47%.
+Federated Hermes’s dividend payout ratio is presently 40.15%.

-In related news, VP Paul A. Uhlman sold 10,297 shares of the stock in a transaction that occurred on Monday, March 8th.
-The shares were sold at an average price of $30.05, for a total transaction of $309,424.85.
-Following the completion of the transaction, the vice president now owns 317,429 shares of the company’s stock, valued at approximately $9,538,741.45.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Vice Chairman Gordon J. Ceresino sold 43,000 shares of the stock in a transaction that occurred on Thursday, March 11th.
-The stock was sold at an average price of $30.99, for a total transaction of $1,332,570.00.
-Insiders have sold a total of 72,575 shares of company stock valued at $2,222,607 in the last ninety days.
-5.20% of the stock is currently owned by corporate insiders.

-A number of analysts have commented on FHI shares.
-Deutsche Bank Aktiengesellschaft cut their price objective on shares of Federated Hermes from $32.00 to $30.00 and set a “hold” rating for the company in a report on Monday, February 1st.
+Several research firms have recently weighed in on FHI.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of Federated Hermes from $32.00 to $30.00 and set a “hold” rating for the company in a research note on Monday, February 1st.
 Zacks Investment Research cut shares of Federated Hermes from a “strong-buy” rating to a “hold” rating and set a $29.00 price target for the company. in a research note on Tuesday, February 2nd.
 Five equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
 The company currently has an average rating of “Hold” and an average target price of $28.50.

+In other Federated Hermes news, VP Paul A. Uhlman sold 10,297 shares of Federated Hermes stock in a transaction on Monday, March 8th.
+The shares were sold at an average price of $30.05, for a total value of $309,424.85.
+Following the transaction, the vice president now directly owns 317,429 shares in the company, valued at $9,538,741.45.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Saker Anwar Nusseibeh sold 5,093 shares of Federated Hermes stock in a transaction on Monday, March 8th.
+The shares were sold at an average price of $30.11, for a total transaction of $153,350.23.
+Following the completion of the transaction, the chief executive officer now owns 73,400 shares in the company, valued at $2,210,074.
+The disclosure for this sale can be found here.
+Insiders sold a total of 72,575 shares of company stock valued at $2,222,607 in the last three months.
+5.20% of the stock is currently owned by corporate insiders.

 Federated Hermes Profile